Trustpoint-Project/trustpoint/docs/source/test_plan/environmental_needs.rst

     - Access to a functional CA system to validate PKI-related features such as certificate issuance, renewal, and revocation.

 #.
 GitHub CI/CD Pipeline Configuration:
     - An operational GitHub pipeline to automate testing and deployment workflows.
-This pipeline will execute unit and integration tests using pytest and behave frameworks.
+This pipeline will execute unit and integration tests using pytest and :term:`behave` frameworks.

 #.
 Database Access:
     - Availability of a testing database populated with production-like data to simulate realistic scenarios.